Facebook Twitter Instagram

 Get Enough Sleep

-Aim for 7-9 hours of quality sleep each night.
+Aim for 7 to 9 hours of quality sleep each night.
 Poor sleep can contribute to elevated blood pressure and other health issues.

 Reduce Meat Intake, Processed and Sugary Foods